electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 While the leak conductance and (absolute) refractory period is individually configurable for each neuron, the resting, reset, threshold, excitatory reversal and inhibitory reversal potentials are shared among neurons (see [Pfeil2013]_ for details).
 Line drivers generate the time course of postsynaptic conductances (PSCs) for a single row of synapses.
-Among other parameters the rise time, fall time and amplitude of PSCs can be modulated.
+Among other parameters the rise time, fall time and amplitude of PSCs can be modulated for each line driver.
 Each synapse stores a configurable 4-bit weight.
-A synapse can be turned off, if its weight equals zero.
+A synapse can be turned off, if its weight is set to zero.

 .. todo:: list parameter names
 .. todo:: add sketch for PSC